QED0711/nasa-meteorite-analysis/README.md

-# Shooting For The Stars: A Statistical analysis of the NASA Meteorite dataset
+# A Statistical analysis of the NASA Meteorite dataset
 This project is a part of the FlatIron School Data Science Fellowship requirements.

 ## Project Intro/Objective